 a.
-Check the box in Part I, line a.
+Check box B in Part I.

 b.
-Complete Form N-210 through line 20 without regard to the waiver.
+Complete Form N-210 through line 20 without considering the waiver.
 Enter the amount you want waived in parentheses on the dotted line next to line 21.
-Subtract this amount from the total penalty you figured without regard to the waiver, and enter the result on line 21.
+Subtract this amount from the total penalty you figured without considering the waiver, and enter the result on line 21 and on the estimated tax penalty line of your return.

-c.
-Attach Form N-210 and a statement to your return explaining the reasons you were unable to meet the estimated tax requirements and the time period for which you are requesting a waiver.

 d.
+Attach a statement to your return explaining the reasons you were unable to meet the estimated tax requirements and the time period for which you are requesting a waiver.

+e.
 If you are requesting a waiver due to retirement or disability, attach documentation that shows your retirement date (and your age on that date) or the date you became disabled.

-e.
+f.
 If you are requesting a waiver due to a casualty, disaster, or other unusual circumstance, attach documentation such as copies of police and insurance company reports.